-Up until now, only PC gamers have had the luxury of playing at higher frame rates, but that is soon going to change with the next-gen consoles: both the PlayStation 5 and Xbox Series X are capable of running games at 120 FPS.
+Up until now, only PC gamers have had the luxury of playing at higher frame rates, but that is soon going to change with the next-gen consoles: both the PlayStation 5 and Xbox Series X are capable of running games at 120fps.
 Higher frame rates mean smoother gameplay and decreased input lag, both of which we will discuss here in detail while also looking at the trade-offs involved.
-Here is the list of PS5 games that will support 120 FPS.
+Here is the list of PS5 games that support 120fps gameplay.

 Besides, smoothness in animation, higher FPS also reduces ghosting (the blurriness that you see trailing behind moving objects) and tearing (visual information from multiple frames mixed in a single shot).